thenexthub/Codira/docs/proposals/archive/ProgramStructureAndCompilationModel.rst

 File system layout and compiler UI
 ----------------------------------

-The filesystem layout of a component is a directory with at least one .swift file in it that has the same name as the directory.
-A common case is that the component is a single directory with a bunch of .swift files and resources in it.
+The filesystem layout of a component is a directory with at least one .code file in it that has the same name as the directory.
+A common case is that the component is a single directory with a bunch of .code files and resources in it.
 The "large component" case can break up its source files and resources into subdirectories.

 Here is the minimal hello world example written as a proper app::

   myapp/
-  myapp.swift
+  myapp.code

 You'd compile it like this::

-  $ swift myapp
+  $ language myapp
   myapp compiled successfully!

 or::

   $ cd myapp
-  $ swift
+  $ language
   myapp compiled successfully!

 and it would produce this filesystem layout::

   myapp/
-  myapp.swift
+  myapp.code
   products/
   myapp
   myapp.manifest